 Is there a lower sugar option?

-This smoothie is naturally sweetened with nutrient strawberry, pineapple, and banana.
-While I'd argue it has a healthy amount of sugar balanced with fiber, fat and protein, perhaps you want to knock the sweetness down a bit!
+Yes, you can make this a low sugar smoothie!
+While I'd argue this naturally sweetened smoothie has a healthy amount of sugar balanced with fiber, fat and protein, perhaps you want to knock the sweetness down a bit.

 Refreshingly creamy Strawberry Pineapple Smoothie bursting with tropical flavors is the ultimate healthy breakfast.
 Packed with vitamin C plus 7g of fiber and protein!